The Trans Woman Voice Questionnaire (TWVQ)

 By Dr Georgia Dacakis and Shalagh Davies

-The TVQMtF, or Transsexual Voice Questionnaire (Male to Female), is a self-evaluation questionnaire designed for use with transgender-women who are living full time as their chosen female gender.
-Its purpose is to measure transgender-women’s experiences with their voices.
-The TVQMtF is available for free download by speech-language pathologists/speech-language therapists, speech and voice researchers and trans-women who wish to monitor or evaluate their own experiences with their voices.
+The TWVQ is a self-evaluation questionnaire designed for use with women who were assigned male at birth and who identify and live full time as their authentic female gender.
+Its purpose is to measure the women's experiences with their voices.
+The TWVQ is available for free download by speech-language pathologists/speech-language therapists, speech and voice researchers and trans women who wish to monitor or evaluate their own experiences with their voices.

 - Dacakis, G., Davies, S., Oates, J., Douglas, J., & Johnston, J. (2013).
 Development and preliminary evaluation of the Transsexual Voice Questionnaire for male-to-female transsexuals.
 Journal of Voice.
 27(3), 312-320. doi:10.1016/j.jvoice.2012.11.005

 - Dacakis, G., Oates, J., & Douglas, J. (2016).
 Exploring the validity of the Transsexual Voice Questionnaire (male-to-female): Do TVQMtF scores differentiate between MtF women who have had gender reassignment surgery and those who have not?
 International Journal of Transgenderism.
 17(3-4), 124-130. doi:10.1080/15532739.2016.1222922

 - Dacakis, G., Oates, J., & Douglas, J. (2017).
 Further evidence of the construct validity of the Transsexual Voice Questionnaire (TVQMtF) using Principal Component Analysis.
 Journal of Voice.
 31(2). doi:10.1016/j.jvoice.2016.07.001